ImperialCardioGenetics/UTRannotator/README.md

 - PERL (tested on version 5.26.2)

 # Usage
 To use the plugin with VEP, you would need to add the plugin module in Perl's library path.
-To do this, you could either (1) copy all the files of this repository to the VEP default path `~/.vep/Plugins` or (2) copy the repository and add its path to environment variable `$PERL5LIB`.
+To do this, you could either:

+(1) copy all the files of this repository to the VEP default path `~/.vep/Plugins` or (2) copy the repository and add its path to environment variable `$PERL5LIB`.